HuygensING/hibb-modal/README.md

-# Huygens ING Backbone Pagination
+# Huygens ING Backbone Login

-Pagination view.
+View, model and logic for logging in.

 ## Changelog